Fortune 500: History

-The Fortune 500, created by Edgar P. Smith, was first published in 1955.
-The original top ten companies were General Motors, Jersey Standard, U.S. Steel, General Electric, Esmark, Chrysler, Armour, Gulf Oil, Mobil, and DuPont.
+The Fortune 500, created by Edgar P. Smith, was first published in January 1955.
+The original top ten companies were General Motors, Jersey Standard, U.S. Steel, General Electric, Esmark, Anderson-Prichard Oil Corporation, Armour, Gulf Oil, Chrysler, Mobil, and DuPont.

 Methodology

 The original Fortune 500 was limited to companies whose revenues were derived from manufacturing, mining, and energy exploration.
 At the same time, Fortune published companion "Fortune 50" lists of the 50 largest commercial banks (ranked by assets), utilities (ranked by assets), life insurance companies (ranked by assets), retailers (ranked by gross revenues) and transportation companies (ranked by revenues).
 Fortune magazine changed its methodology in 1994 to include service companies.
 With the change came 291 new entrants to the famous list including three in the Top 10.
-There is a lag in creating the list, so for example, the 2019 Fortune 500 is based on each company's financial years ending in late 2018 (most commonly, on December 31), or early 2019.

 Influence

-As of 2020, the Fortune 500 companies represent approximately two-thirds of the United States' Gross Domestic Product with approximately $14.2 trillion in revenue, $1.2 trillion in profits, and $20.4 trillion in total market value.
+As of 2020, the Fortune 500 companies represent approximately two-thirds of the United States' gross domestic product with approximately $14.2 trillion in revenue, $1.2 trillion in profits, and $20.4 trillion in total market value.
 These revenue figures also account for approximately 18% of the gross world product.
 The companies collectively employ a total of 29.2 million people worldwide, or nearly 0.4% of the world's total population.

 Overview

-The following is the list of top 10 companies.
+The following is the list of top 20 companies.

 Breakdown by state

+This is the list of the top 18 states with the most companies within the Fortune 500 as of 2024.

+Breakdown by metropolitan area

-This is the list of the top 10 states with the most companies within the Fortune 500.
+This is the list of the top 10 metropolitan statistical areas with the most companies within the Fortune 500 as of 2024.